pmem/pmdk/doc/libpmemset/pmemset_part_map.3.md

 new part at the virtual memory region that is situated right after the previous mapped part memory range.

-When the **pmemset_part_map**() function succeeds it consumes the part thereby deleting it and the variable pointed by *part* is set to NULL.
+When the **pmemset_part_map**() function succeeds it consumes the part thereby deleting it and the variable pointed by *part_ptr* is set to NULL.

 # RETURN VALUE #